Arne Jørgen Aasen

 Aasen has held a number of research positions abroad.
-He was a research scientist with Commonwealth Scientific and Industrial Research Organisation in Melbourne, Australia, postdoctoral fellow and research associate in professor Ralph T. Holman´s group at The Hormel Institute, University of Minnesota, Austin, Minnesota, USA.
+He was a research scientist with Commonwealth Scientific and Industrial Research Organisation in Melbourne, Australia, postdoctoral fellow and research associate in professor Ralph T. Holman's group at The Hormel Institute, University of Minnesota, Austin, Minnesota, USA.
 Professor Ralph T. Holman published the first paper describing the well known omega-3 nomenclature in 1964.
 Aasen was appointed research scientist at the Research Department of Swedish Tobacco Co., Stockholm, Sweden.
 He has also been visiting professor at ARCO (Atlantic Richfield Company) Plant Cell Research Institute, Dublin, California, USA. and at Nycomed Salutar Inc., Sunnyvale, California, USA.

-Aasen´s research areas include determination of the absolute configurations of racemic drugs,Stinson, S. C., Counting on Chiral Drugs.
-Chemical & Engineering News 76(38) (Sept.
-21, 1998), pp. 83 - 104Stinson, S. C., Chiral Pharmaceuticals.
-Chemical & Engineering News 79(40) (Oct.
-01, 2001) pp. 79 - 97 isolation, structural determination and syntheses of natural products, e.g. carotenoids and pyrrolizidine alkaloids, mass spectrometry of specifically deuterium-labelled wax esters, fatty acids and triglycerides,McMurry, J., Organic Chemistry With Biological Applications.
-Second edition, Brooks/Cole, Cengage Learning, Belmont, CA, USA, (2011), pp. 937 - 940 and identification and syntheses of flavour constituents from tobacco and other plants.
+Aasen's research areas include determination of the absolute configurations of racemic drugs, isolation, structural determination and syntheses of natural products, e.g. carotenoids and pyrrolizidine alkaloids, mass spectrometry of specifically deuterium-labelled wax esters, fatty acids and triglycerides, and identification and syntheses of flavour constituents from tobacco and other plants.

 Aasen was from 1979 to 1981 responsible for the establishment of a section for organic chemistry at University of Tromsø.
 During the period 1989 to 2002 Aasen was head of the Department of Medicinal Chemistry, School of Pharmacy, University of Oslo.

 Aasen has participated in about twenty lawsuits dealing with drugs and patent infringements either as an expert co-judge of Borgarting Court of Appeal, the District Courts of Asker and Bærum, Follo, and Oslo, or an expert for one of the parties in Norway and in New York, USA.
 He has since 2000 been consultant for the Norwegian registries of drugs used in human and veterinary medicine.